drummyfish/thesis_db/README.md

 ```
 # How to Work With the Database

+In any way you want, it's JSON.
+Firstly run `run_me.py` though, as it uncompresses the JSON etc.

-In any way you want.
-This repo, however, offers some tools you may find useful:
+This repo offers some tools you may find useful, located in the `tools` folder
+(I'm still working on these so don't expect them to work perfectly):

 - `inspect.html`: Simple HTML viewer that allows for advanced search, sorting etc. Tested only in Chrome.
+This tool should be suitable to most people for quick searches and inspections.
 - `stats.py`: Computes the statistics of the database (see above).
+- `theses_common.py`: Common stuff you may find useful when working with the DB from within Python.